 Configuring SIP Message Manipulation

-■ | Message manipulation rules can be applied pre- or post-classification: |
+■ | Message manipulation rules can be applied before or after the device's Classification stage: |

-● | Pre-classification Process: Message manipulation can be done on incoming SIP dialog-initiating messages (e.g., INVITE) prior to the classification process.
-You configure this by assigning the Manipulation Set ID to the SIP Interface on which the call is received (see Configuring SIP Interfaces). |
+● | Pre-classification: Message manipulation can be done on incoming SIP dialog-initiating messages (e.g., INVITE) prior to classification.
+You configure this by assigning the Message Manipulation Set to the SIP Interface on which the call is received (see Configuring SIP Interfaces). |

-● | Post-classification Process: Message manipulation can be done on inbound and/or outbound SIP messages after the call has been successfully classified.
+● | Post-classification: Message manipulation can be done on inbound and/or outbound SIP messages after the call has been successfully classified.
 Manipulation occurs only after the routing process - inbound message manipulation is done first, then outbound number manipulation (see Configuring IP-to-IP Outbound Manipulations), and then outbound message manipulation.
 For viewing the call processing flow, see Call Processing of SIP Dialog Requests.
-You configure this by assigning the Manipulation Set ID to the relevant IP Group in the IP Groups table (see Configuring IP Groups). |
+You configure this by assigning the Message Manipulation Set to the relevant IP Group in the IP Groups table (see Configuring IP Groups). |

-■ | SIP requests initiated by the device: You can apply Message Manipulation rules to SIP requests that are initiated by the device, for example, SIP REGISTERs for certain entities (e.g., Accounts) and keep-alive by SIP OPTIONS.
-If the destination of the request is an IP Group, then the device uses the Inbound and Outbound Manipulation Sets that are assigned to the IP Group.
+■ | SIP requests initiated by device: You can apply message manipulation to SIP requests that are initiated by the device, for example, SIP REGISTERs for certain entities (e.g., Accounts) and keep-alive by SIP OPTIONS.
+If the destination of the request is an IP Group, the device uses the Inbound and Outbound Manipulation Sets that are assigned to the IP Group.
 If there is no IP Group for the destination or the IP Group is not assigned an Inbound or Outbound Manipulation Set, then the global parameters [GWInboundManipulationSet] or [GWOutboundManipulationSet] are used.
 The [GWInboundManipulationSet] parameter defines the Message Manipulation Set that is applied to incoming responses for requests that the device initiated.
 The [GWOutboundManipulationSet] parameter defines the Message Manipulation Set that is applied to outgoing requests that the device initiates. |

 The device also supports a built-in SIP message normalization feature that can be enabled per Message Manipulation rule.
 The normalization feature removes unknown SIP message elements before forwarding the message.
 These elements can include SIP headers, SIP header parameters, and SDP body fields.

-■ | Addition of new SIP headers |
+■ | Adding SIP headers. |

-■ | Removal of SIP headers ("black list") |
+■ | Removing SIP headers ("block list"). |

-■ | Modification of SIP header components such as values, header values (e.g., URI value of the P-Asserted-Identity header can be copied to the From header), call's parameter values |
+■ | Modifying SIP header components such as values, header values (e.g., copying URI of P-Asserted-Identity header to From header), and call's parameter values. |

-■ | Deletion of SIP body (e.g., if a message body is not supported at the destination network this body is removed) |
+■ | Deleting SIP body (e.g., if not supported by destination network). |

-■ | Translating one SIP response code to another |
+■ | Translating one SIP response code to another. |

 ■ | Topology hiding (generally present in SIP headers such as Via, Record Route, Route and Service-Route). |

-■ | Configurable identity hiding (information related to identity of subscribers, for example, P-Asserted-Identity, Referred-By, Identity and Identity-Info) |
+■ | Configuring identity hiding (information related to identity of subscribers, for example, P-Asserted-Identity, Referred-By, Identity and Identity-Info). |

-■ | Multiple manipulation rules on the same SIP message |
+■ | Applying multiple manipulation rules on the same SIP message. |

-■ | Apply Message Manipulation Set twice on SIP REGISTER messages -- first on the initial incoming unauthenticated REGISTER, and then again on the incoming authenticated SIP message received after the device sends a SIP 401 response for challenging the initial REGISTER request.
-For more information and for enabling this feature, see the [AuthenticatedMessageHandling] parameter. |
+■ | Applying a Message Manipulation Set twice on SIP REGISTER messages -- first on the initial incoming unauthenticated REGISTER, and then again on the incoming authenticated SIP message received after the device sends a SIP 401 response for challenging the initial REGISTER request.
+For more information, see the [AuthenticatedMessageHandling] parameter. |

-■ | Multiple manipulation rules using the same condition.
-The following figure shows a configuration example where Rules #1 and #2 ('Row Rule' configured to Use Previous Condition) use the same condition as configured for Rule #0 ('Row Rule' configured to Use Current Condition).
+■ | Using the same condition for multiple manipulation rules.
+The following figure shows a configuration example where rules #1 and #2 use the same condition ('Row Rule' is Use Previous Condition) as rule #0 ('Row Rule' is Use Current Condition).
 For more information, see the description of the 'Row Rule' parameter in this section. |

 1. | Removes the "Unknown_header: unknown_value" in the incoming message. |